bseong93/EmbededOS/README.md

 # EmbededOS
-Please Edit <a href=""> address of HTML Files to RaspberryPI address
+Please Edit address of HTML Files to RaspberryPI address